-Average monthly fuel cost for this three and a half month, 8,500 mile RV road trip, was a little over $700.
+Average monthly fuel cost for this three and a half month, 8,500 mile RV road trip to Florida and beyond, was a little over $700.
 By comparison, when we were full time RVing, we spent an average of $375 a month on fuel, when traveling 12 months each year.
 And remember, our travel back then was one way!

 Our previous Class A motorhomes averaged 7-8 miles per gallon, and our towed vehicle averaged 25-30 mpg.
 So our historic average fuel economy was also around 14 miles per gallon.
 So looking at the big picture, this was very similar, but the travel experience was very different.